matty0004/json2tape/README.md

 Created by yunyl under Just Dance Alliance.
 Please credit us in your work if you are going to use this tool.

+## Features
+- Cut pictos automatically and rename them.
+- Download map files from Just Dance Now archive and convert them.
+- Customize the script's behaviour from it's settings.

 ## Requirements
 J2T requires [Node.js](https://nodejs.org/) v14+ to run.

 If you want to use auto picto splitter, you need [Python](https://python.org).
  - Once you install Python, open CMD and type this `pip install Pillow` to install the image library.

-If you don't, you can change `default_splitPictos` from Settings to false.
+If you don't, you can change `default_splitPictos` from settings to false.

 ## How to use?
 1. Download the source code above and extract it to a folder.